sebinsua/UIScrollView-StretchyHeader-Example/README.md

 Programmatic control of Autolayout using iOS8 and Swift.

-This creates an effect that is commonly seen on profile pages where you can drag your finger down on the screen and the header of the view bounces.
+This creates an effect that is commonly seen on profile screens where you can gesture down on the screen and the header of the view streches in height and bounces slightly.